 Remedy: ask your network administrator to allow access to the following domains.

-Issue 2: When trying to connect to another person, they never appear in your Coviu video room.
+Issue 2: When trying to connect to another person, they don't appear in your Coviu video room

 Analysis: you are not connecting to the Coviu signalling server, which is connecting up the endpoints to each other via Websockets.